-The Master Test Socket should now be visible on the right hand side of the socket.
-For a full test plug in an alternative/spare DSL filter to the Master Test Socket and reconnect all Broadband equipment.
+The Master Test Socket should now be visible on the right hand side of the socket (Highlighted in red above).
+For a full test, plug in an alternative/spare DSL filter to the Master Test Socket and reconnect all Broadband equipment.
 Ensure all equipment is powered on and retest your connection to the Internet.

-For faults concerning intermittency (dropping out) or speed you may need to connect in this fashion and monitor for up to three days to confirm stability through the test socket.
-For syncronisation issues, results should be obvious within a few minutes.
+For faults concerning intermittent connectivity (dropping out), or speed, you may need to connect in this fashion and monitor for up to three days to confirm stability through the Test Socket.
+For synchronisation issues, results should be obvious within a few minutes.

 If your connection issues are resolved by connecting to the Test Socket then the problem is most likely 'internal wiring'.
 This can include any equipment connected to the telephone line (internet hardware, telephone handsets, fax machines and alarm systems), any extension sockets fitted to the line or the physical wiring in your premises itself.